 Before the establishment of De Beers, Cecil Rhodes had already founded the British South Africa Company.
 The main objective of BSAC was to consolidate the mineral wealth of Mashonaland.
 The discovery of diamonds, such as the Star of South Africa in 1869, boosted the fortunes of BSAC immensely.
 Cecil Rhodes would sell such diamonds and plow back the profits to his company.
-When he founded De Beers a decade or so later, Rhodes was already a name to reckon with in the global diamond industry.
+When he founded De Beers around a decade later, Rhodes was already a name to reckon with in the global diamond industry.

 Important Milestones in the History of the De Beers Group

 1902: Cecil Rhodes dies, leaving behind a company that enjoys over 90% of the global diamond trade.
 However, a rival mine, Cullinan, is established in the Kimberley.

 Contrary to expectations, the owner of this mine refuses to collaborate with De Beers.
 Instead, he trades his diamonds with the Oppenheimer brothers, who have become independent.